 To find out we spoke to Threatscape’s Managing Director, Dermot Williams, about social networking security.
 We find out what to do if your accounts are hacked, and how to ensure your business protects itself, and its customers, from social media threats.

 Threatscape specialises in protecting and advising multi-nationals, government departments, and large corporations about IT security and data communications.
-Threatscape is full-service leader in IT security in Ireland and the UK; covering everything from IT infrastructure, to providing practical advice and training.
+Threatscape is a full-service leader in IT security in Ireland and the UK; covering everything from IT infrastructure, to providing practical advice and training.
 In June it became the first UK and Irish company to obtain Symantec Enterprise Security Specialisation and Symantec Platinum Partner status and is now one of only three companies in Europe, the Middle East, and Africa to hold such a position.

 Can you tell us about the most common scams on Twitter -what should people be looking out for?

-One continuing method to scam people has been to compromise a Twitter account and post fake tweets; just today we have news that the account set up by Andrew Breivik few days before his killing spree has been taken over by hackers.
+One continuing method to scam people has been to compromise a Twitter account and post fake tweets; just today we have news that the account set up by Andrew Breivik a few days before his killing spree has been taken over by hackers.

 And of course another form of attack which continues to manifest itself on Twitter, and all social networks, is attempting to exploit a tragedy or other high profile news event to spread malware by propagating links to infected websites, or malware laden image etc.